sanskrit-lexicon/csl-pywork/v02/readme.md

     subdirectory of each dictionary.
 For a personal Xampp installation, this has little utility, and so 'zip' does not have to be installed.

-## Initialization/Update of all dictionaries on Ubuntu server
+## Initialization/Update of all dictionaries on local Ubuntu machine.

 Tested on Bodhi Linux 5, a minimalist ubuntu based distro, on 20 Oct 2019.